Cuban Convertible Pesos (CUC)

 Note that the international CUC exchange rate varies depending on the establishment where the exchange takes place.
 The airport Cadecas and some at higher-end hotels (with exchange rates displayed on a back-lit sign) have higher rates for exchanging foreign currency than at normal Cadeca counters or banking facilities, since they serve a captive audience with fewer lineups.

 Travelers cheques are accepted in many banks (BFI/Banco Financiero Internacional or BM/Banco Metropolitano) and hotels (typically more so in larger cities) in Cuba.
-For US travelers, American Express Travelers Cheques are accepted at the BFI and BM and are exempt from the 10% surcharge penalty which is imposed for exchanging US cash.
+For US travelers, American Express Travelers Cheques are accepted at the BFI and BM.
 The exchange surcharge for travelers cheques ranges from 3 to 6%.
 BFI’s present exchange rate is $100USD = $93.12CUC.
 Banco Metropolitano does not accept travelers cheques at any Havana branches.
 Those which are reported to have the most success are Visa, although in general travelers cheques are reputed to cause difficulty for the traveler in Cuba due limitations in where they can be negotiated, no possibility of replacing them in Cuba in the event of loss, and the exchange rates applied when cashing them in.
 You should bear the bank receipt for the original traveler’s cheque purchase since most financial institutions in Cuba that accept travelers cheques will need to see that prior to negotiating them for cash.

 Visa and Mastercard (issued by non-US or US-affiliate banks) are widely accepted in Cuba.
 In installations which accept credit cards for purchases, the rate at which your card will be processed (CUC prices are converted to USD for processing) is 1.03.
 Cash advance rates at participating CADECA exchange counters are processed at a rate of 1.0336 (except on weekends or holidays when the rate is slightly higher).
 Cash advances are available also in some banks or ATM machines (providing you have a PIN # for your credit card).
 We are told that if using the ATM machines, only Visa will work.